Undergraduate degrees: BA, BS, or BEd

 - An online and hybrid early childhood emphasis area is another option for students interested in working with infants, toddlers, and preschoolers and their families in settings such as Head Start.

-- Issues and Problems for Children and Families looks at challenges children and families have to confront in modern society.
+- Issues for Children and Families looks at challenges children and families have to confront in modern society.
 Issues such as disability, poverty, health care, addictions, racism, and violence are addressed.
 Watch this short video to learn more about the class.

 - Prevention of Interpersonal Violence examines interpersonal violence and community-based prevention using ecological, multicultural, and international frameworks.
 It emphasizes assessment, prevention, intervention, and the simultaneous occurrence of adult violence and child maltreatment.